woct0rdho/ACE-Step/README.md

 We're not aiming to build yet another end-to-end text-to-music solution.
 Instead, our goal is to create a foundation model for the music AI space—one with a generic, fast, and efficient architecture that makes it easy to train sub-tasks on top of it.
 This enables the development of new tools that seamlessly integrate into the creative workflows of music artists, producers, and content creators.

-In a word, we are building Stable Diffusion Moment in the music.
+In a word, we are building Stable Diffusion Moment for music.

 ## ✨ Features